In His Word 4:230:00/4:23

 On a separate Note:

-look at that... not even enough money to afford typing lessons...
-(Hunny, add a line for typing lessons to the budget... $4/Every 2 Weeks should be a good starting point and we'll edit that up or down when we find out how much it's actually going to cost for those.
+Look at that...
+I guess I need typing lessons...
+(Hunny, add a line for typing lessons to the budget... $4/Every 2 Weeks should be a good starting point and we'll edit that up or down when we find out how much it's actually going to cost.
 Thanks!)

-You could pad our budget with the extra you find in your budget... or you could invest that into your children's or grandchildren's future, or you could just spend it selfishly on Pogs, Pez, Deoderant, or shoes... wait, those last two should already be on your budget, especially the former.
-So, before you spend your extra on a new flameless cigarette lighter (as I did - because it was cool - though I didn't even smoke), think about partnering with us!
+You could pad our budget with the extra you find in your budget... or you could invest that into your children's or grandchildren's future, or you could just spend it selfishly on Pogs, Pez, deoderant, or shoes... wait, those last two should already be on your budget, especially the former.
+So, before you spend your extra on a new, flame-less, cigarette lighter (as I did - because I thought it was cool - though I didn't even smoke),

-Robert Kiyosaki; Author of RICH DAD POOR DAD - An Excellent book premise that states you don't need to be a millionaire to survive into old age - you just need enough money coming in every month to pay all your bills and you can live all the rest of your days without working not because you have to, but because you want to.
-Suze Orman is also good.
-(And paying off your house might not make you as much in the long run as only paying the minimum and then just investing the rest in the stock market - but it depends on your situation.)
+Robert Kiyosaki is the author of RICH DAD POOR DAD (an excellent book premise) that states you don't need to be a millionaire to survive into old age - you just need enough money coming in every month to pay all your bills, and you can live all the rest of your days not working (or working because you want to, not because you have to).
+Suze Orman's info is also good to look into.
+(And paying off your house might not make you as much in the long-run as only paying the minimum payment and then just investing the rest in the stock market - but it depends on your situation.)

-Being a millionaire is not my definition of "success"... because if that's all you have, then, eventually, that money will dwindle to nothing - and you will be right back where you started - living a life (whether you realize it or not) of ever-increasing stress directly proportionate to how much money you have left...
+Being a millionaire (as many well-meaning financial advisors advocate), is not my definition of “success”... because if a million is all you have, then, eventually, that money will dwindle to nothing as you spend it - and you will be right back where you started - living a life (whether you realize it or not) of ever-increasing stress (directly proportionate to how much money you have left...)
 That is an ever-increasing stressful life.
 That sounds like bondage to me - not freedom - not success.

-about this idea... (and it's still teaching me).
+about generating passive income... (and it's still teaching me).